Thursday, November 10, 2011

 1 female hanged and garroted with razor wire noose, beheaded

-1 male pieces of his flesh carved off and cannibalized, lung torn out
+1 male had pieces of his flesh carved off and cannibalized, lung torn out

 1 male accidentally knifed to death